 Classical Studies (3rd-8th) Students learn the vocabulary, history, geography, and literature that underlie the great achievements of Western civilization.

 American/Modern Studies In American/Modern Studies students study American history, geography, and literature as well as world geography and non-Western cultures.
-The program is designed to give students mastery over very concrete and useful information about the United States and the world, and to build each year on previous year’s works.
+The program is designed to give students mastery over very concrete and useful information about the United States and the world.

 Nature & Science Students learn much about science—morphology, physiology, classification, habitats, etc.—through the detailed study of stars, insects, birds, mammals, and trees.
 The Lower School science curriculum includes the study of (Latin-based) scientific terminology, as well as an exposure to the beautiful tradition of English nature poetry.